User Image

 Smithsonian Early Enrichment Center

-<p>This collection provides an introduction to the art of weaving practiced in Guatemala.</p><p><br /></p><p>This collection was created by Smithsonian Early Enrichment Center faculty member. #SEECStories<br /></p>
+<p>SI resources for insects.</p><p><br /></p><p>This collection was created by Smithsonian Early Enrichment Center faculty member. #SEECStories<br /></p>

 Smithsonian Early Enrichment Center